 Want to Sponsor a Mentee?

 If you value the mentoring opportunities that The Open Notebook provides to emerging journalists and would like to financially support one or more mentorships in the form of a charitable donation, thank you!
 Mentoring is a valuable professional service, and we always pay our mentors for the time, expertise, and care they bring to their work as mentors.
 Depending on the circumstances, the cost of supporting one months-long mentorship ranges from $1,200-$5,000.
-To learn more or discuss options, please contact Siri Carpenter, editor-in-chief, at siricarpenter@theopennotebook.com.
+To learn more or discuss options, please contact Siri Carpenter, executive director and editor-in-chief, at siricarpenter@theopennotebook.com.